Lo Yi Ting

-Lo Yi Ting (羅意庭, born 14 December 1987), is a Hong Kong basketball player, currently playing for Hong Kong A1 Division Championship club South China AA.
+Lo Yi Ting (羅意庭, born 14 November 1987) is a Hong Kong professional basketball player for Hong Kong A1 Division Championship club South China AA.

 Lo Yi Ting started playing basketball when he was 8 years old and by 12 he was selected in the Nike League in Hong Kong.
 He went to Diocesan Boys' School and became a member of the school team.
 He played in Hong Kong's A1 Division Basketball league as a high schooler in 2004.

 South China AA

 After that he joined South China AA and became their main defender.
 In 2008 he helped South China win the Straits Cup and winning the Most Valuable Player accolade for himself.

 In 2010 he helped South China win the Cup again and won himself the MVP award again.
 His performance caught the eye of Fujian Xunxing and the team invited him for a trial.
 The transfer was confirmed in October 2010 and he became a professional basketball player.
 He is the fourth Hong Kong player to play in the Chinese league.